Home > Graduate Program > Students on the Market

 Students on the Market

-- Major Field of Study: Comparative Politics, American Politics, Methods
+- Major fields of Study: Comparative Politics and Political Methodology

-- Dissertation Title: Uneven Representation?
-Analysis of Democratic Responsiveness in Latin America
+- Dissertation Title: Beyond Turnout: The Origins and Behavioral Effects of Compulsory Voting in Latin America

 - Dissertation Abstract: Compulsory voting is a trademark in Latin America.
 This region has more countries implemented it and more citizens under this electoral rule than any other region in the world.
 Going beyond its direct effect of increasing turnout, this dissertation answers three questions: (1) how legislators decided to implement compulsory voting in some Latin American countries and why they did not in others; (2) how laws governing whether voting is compulsory change the weight of each constituent element of the decision to go to the polls; and (3) taking insights from the literature on psychology about the relationship between incentives and the intrinsic motivation to perform an activity, how compulsory voting, with its related threat of punishment for non-compliance, undermines citizens’ sense of civic duty.
 Generally speaking, I find that a convincing relationship emerges between rules and institutions and citizens’ political behavior tendencies.
 My dissertation suggests that those who see compulsory voting as a remedy for low levels of turnout have not sufficiently considered its side effects.
 A key finding in my dissertation is that enforced compulsory voting undermines citizens’ intrinsic motivation to turn out to vote, which I operationalize as civic duty.
 A declining motivation in compulsory voting systems is unwanted because it may mask a faulty democracy as a healthy one.
 As a result, high levels of electoral participation would not indicate engaged citizens, but coerced citizens, who, according to these findings, are more likely to be disengaged about the electoral process and the democratic system.

 - Advisors: Mitchell A. Seligson and Elizabeth J. Zechmeister